Akashdpakash/jwt-api/README.md

 # jwt-api

-# Below is the structure of project folder : excluded github actions yaml file. which comes under
+# Below is the structure of project folder

 jwt-api/
 │── .github/              # GitHub Actions workflows